raehik/old-blog.raehik.net/_posts/2015-02-12-writing-a-custom-redcarpet-renderer.md

 I don't want to change anything else in the Markdown conversion.

-RedCarpet lets you extend the default renderer, and some impressive Ruby magic allows you to override only the parts of syntax you want to change (even though the renderer is written in C).
+Redcarpet lets you extend the default renderer, and some impressive Ruby magic allows you to override only the parts of syntax you want to change (even though the renderer is written in C).
 To make a new renderer for shortlinks, I could write this: